Canon G1 X Mark III vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark III and the A7R III are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the A7R III followed on from the Sony A7R II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.